arbor-sim/arbor/doc/python/hardware.rst

         .. attribute:: threads

             The number of threads available locally for execution.
-Must be set to 1 at minimum.
-1 by default.
-            Passing ``"avail_threads"`` (as string) will query and use the maximum number of threads the system makes available.
+Defaults to the maximum number of threads the system makes available if gpu_id and mpi are not set, else defaults to 1.

         .. attribute:: gpu_id

             The identifier of the GPU to use, ``None`` by default.